 There are many different ways to master a budget, depending on how much help you want or need.
 There are a host of budgeting tools, tips and resources you can use to plan your budget.

 You don’t necessarily need to hire someone to help you budget, especially if you have good self-control.
 There are lots of online budgeting tools and free budgeting apps you can download that can help guide you to set up an allotment of your expenses and income.
 Some of the more popular budgeting apps are Mint, GoodBudget, and Debt Manager and Tracker.
 These tools are great visuals for you to see where your money is going and how it’s being used.
-By tracking expenses, you’ll be able to better manage and distribute them to make sure you’re saving money and paying debts, and still be able to eat.
+By tracking expenses, you’ll be able to better manage and distribute them to make sure you’re saving money and paying debts, while still be able to eat.

 A financial advisor is there to give advice on how to manage your money.
 They are well versed in the market and give advice on what savings, investment and insurance tools will fit into your budget.
-They are a great source of educated advice in overall financial strategy.
+They are a great source of educated advice on overall financial strategy.

 The primary role of a financial advisor is to make sure your money is set up in a secure way that is best designed to successfully meet your own specific goals.